rwang5688/dms-task-table-stats/terraform/start-dms-task/README.md

-# mip-dcm-to-png Python Lambda function
+# start-dms-task Python Lambda function

 Configuration in this directory deploys simple python script to AWS Lambda.
 Script writes all requests into cloudwatch logs.